cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 In our case, the first thing we need to do is import the built-in cloudify node types.
 These types serve several purposes:

 1. Define base [interfaces]({{page.terminology_link}}#interface) for our nodes.
-2. Define some properties for curtain node types.
+2. Define some properties for certain node types.
 3. Differentiate between different types.

 **This will become clearer as we go along, don't worry :)**